Ahora Te Puedes Marchar

-"Ahora Te Puedes Marchar" (in English: "Now You Can Leave") is a song by Mexican singer Luis Miguel, released as the debut single from his fifth studio album, Soy Como Quiero Ser (1987).
-Written by Ivor Raymonde, Luis Gomez Escolar and Mike Hawker, it is a Spanish-language adaptation of the 1964 song "I Only Want to Be With You" by Dusty Springfield, though the song differs lyrically.
+"Ahora Te Puedes Marchar" (in English: "Now You Can Leave") is a song by Mexican singer Luis Miguel, released as the lead single from his fifth studio album, Soy Como Quiero Ser (1987).
+Written by Ivor Raymonde, Luis Gómez-Escolar, and Mike Hawker, it is a Spanish-language adaptation of the 1964 song "I Only Want to Be with You" by Dusty Springfield, though the song differs lyrically.

 Background and promotion

-In 1987, Luis Miguel released his fifth studio album and first via WEA Latina, Soy Como Quiero Ser.
+In 1987, Luis Miguel released his fifth studio album Soy Como Quiero Ser, via Warner Music Latina.
 The track "Ahora Te Puedes Marchar" was released as the album's lead single.
-The song is a Spanish-language adaptation of Dusty Springfield's 1964 single I Only Want to Be with You, with the translated lyrics being written by Luis Gomez Escolar.
+The song is a Spanish-language adaptation of Dusty Springfield's 1964 single "I Only Want to Be with You", with the translated lyrics being written by Luis Gómez-Escolar.
+Contrary to the original song, the Spanish lyrics find Miguel telling a former lover "now you can walk away", after not having been a good partner.

 "Ahora Te Puedes Marchar" was featured as the first track on Miguel's greatest hits album, Grandes Exitos (2005).
 The song was additionally released as "Agora Você Pode Ir" on the 1988 Portuguese-language release of Soy Como Quiero Ser.